Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Introduction

 \subsection{Paper Outline}

 The rest of this paper is organized as follows.
 Section~\ref{sec:background} contains background about the LHC and di-Higgs boson production.
 Section \ref{sec:setup} outlines the statistical procedure used for signal searches in collider experiments at the LHC, and mathematically formulates the data-driven background modeling problem.
-In Section \ref{sec:classifier_method}, we describe how to perform background estimation using a classifier for discriminating auxiliary events from background events, and we describe our new classifier architecture for this purpose.
-In Section \ref{sec:ot_method}, we describe a new approach to background modeling based on the optimal transport problem.
+In Section \ref{sec:classifier_method}, we revisit the density ratio approach to background estimation, based on classifiers for discriminating auxiliary events from background events, and we briefly describe our new classifier architecture for this purpose.
+In Section \ref{sec:ot_method}, we describe our new methodology based on the optimal transport problem.
 We then compare these methods in a simulated di-Higgs search in Section~\ref{sec:simulation}.
 We close with a discussion in Section~\ref{sec:conclusion}.
+In the Supplementary Material, Appendix~\ref*{app:hepexTranslation} contains a section-by-section summary of this manuscript in non-technical language, Appendices~{\ref*{app:classifier_description}--\ref*{app:ot_computation}} contain numerical details deferred from the main text, and Appendix~\ref*{app:additional_simulation_results} contains further numerical results.